Taro Logo

 When you get asked this question in a real-life environment, it will often be ambiguous (especially at FAANG).
 Make sure to ask these questions in that case:

-1. What is the range of temperature values in the input array?
+1. What is the range of possible temperature values?
+Can they be negative or zero?

 Brute Force Solution